Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Hybrid projection methods

 where $\bar \beta_k = \alpha_k \beta_k.$

-Table \ref{tab:methods} provides a summary of common methods with their defining subspace and corresponding subproblem.
+\cref{tab:methods} provides a summary of common methods with their defining subspace and corresponding subproblem.

 One important property to highlight is that, for these methods, the generated subspace is independent of the choice of the regularization parameters.
 This is not always true (e.g., in the flexible methods presented in \cref{sub:flexible}).
-A very desirable consequence of this is that one does not need to compute the regularized solution at each iteration.
+A very desirable consequence of this is that one can avoid computing the regularized solution at each iteration.
 For many of the regularization parameter selection methods, the choice of the parameter at each iteration does not depend on previous or later iterates.
-Thus, it is possible to delay regularization parameter selection and solution computation until a solution is needed or some stopping criteria is satisfied.
+Thus, it is possible to delay regularization parameter selection and solution computation until a solution is needed or some stopping criterion is satisfied.

-Next, we draw some connections and distinctions to standard iterative methods for least squares problems (i.e., for the case where $\lambda_k=0$ or $\lambda_k = \lambda$, fixed along the iterations).
+Next, we draw some connections and distinctions to standard iterative methods for least-squares problems (i.e., for the case where $\lambda_k=0$ or $\lambda_k = \lambda$, fixed along the iterations).
 For problems where no regularization is imposed on the projected problem (i.e., $\lambda_k=0$), we recover standard iterative methods GMRES for Arnoldi (solving \cref{eq:GMRESproj}) and LSQR for GKB (solving \cref{eq:LSQRproj}).